-Title of each class of securities to be registered Amount to be registered Proposed maximum offering price per share Proposed maximum aggregate offering price Amount of registration fee (3) Common Stock to be offered for resale by selling stockholders upon exercise of warrants and options (1) 23,683,989(2) \$ 1.525 \$ 36,118,083.23 \$ 3,003 Total Registration Fee \$ 3,003 (4)
+Title of each class of securities to be registered Amount to be registered Proposed maximum offering price per share Proposed maximum aggregate offering price Amount of registration fee (3) Common Stock to be offered for resale by selling stockholders upon exercise of warrants and options (1) 23,683,989 (2) \$1.525 \$36,6118,083.23 \$3,003 Total Registration Fee \$3,003

-- (1) An indeterminate number of additional shares of common stock shall be issuable pursuant to Rule 416 to prevent dilution resulting from stock splits, stock dividends or similar transactions and in such an event the number of shares registered shall automatically be increased to cover the additional shares in accordance with Rule 416 under the Securities Act. - (2) Represents the aggregate number of shares of our common stock that may be issued upon the exercise of an aggregate of up to 12,933,989 warrants and 10,750,000 options. - This fee is calculated in accordance with Rule 457(c) of the Securities Act and is estimated for the sole purpose of calculating the registration fee.
+(1) An indeterminate number of additional shares of common stock shall be issuable pursuant to Rule 416 to prevent dilution resulting from stock splits, stock dividends or similar transactions and in such an event the number of shares registered shall automatically be increased to cover the additional shares in accordance with Rule 416 under the Securities Act.

+(2) Represents the aggregate number of shares of our common stock that may be issued upon the exercise of an aggregate of up to 12,933,989 warrants and 10,750,000 options.

+(3) This fee is calculated in accordance with Rule 457(c) of the Securities Act and is estimated for the sole purpose of calculating the registration fee.
 We will not be selling any of the 23,683,989 common shares that have been included in this registration for resale by the selling stockholders, nor are we advised of a price at which these selling stockholders will sell their shares.
-We have therefore estimated the price per share for 22,683,989 of the shares included in the initial registration statement on Form SB-2 to be resold by the selling stockholders for purposes of calculation of the fee to be \$4.225 which is the average of the high and low sales price per share for 1,000,000 of the shares included in this amended registration statement that were not included in the initial registration statement to be resold by the selling stockholders for purposes of calculation of the fee to be \$1.525 which is the average of the high and low sales price per share of our common stock as reported by the OTC Bulletin Board on April 2, 2008. - (4) Of this fee, we paid \$2,943 by the time of the original filing of this Registration Statement on November 21, 2007.
+We have therefore estimated the price per share for 22,683,989 of the shares included in the initial registration statement on Form SB-2 to be resold by the selling stockholders for purposes of calculation of the fee to be \$4.225 which is the average of the high and low sales price per share of our common stock as reported by the OTC Bulletin Board on November 16, 2007, and we have estimated the price per share for 1,000,000 of the shares included in this amended registration statement that were not included in the initial registration statement to be resold by the selling stockholders for purposes of calculation of the fee to be \$1.525 which is the average of the high and low sales price per share of our common stock as reported by the OTC Bulletin Board on April 2, 2008.